foleyb25/theme-generator/README.md

 ## Overview

 Welcome to the Theme Generator application.
-This application is built to show a use case for the npm package, theme-builder.
-Please reference the [theme-builder documentation]() for more info.
+This application is built to show a use case for the npm package, oai-theme-generator.
+Please reference the [oai-theme-generator github](https://github.com/foleyb25/theme-generator-npm) for more info.

 This project includes a VueJs frontend and a node/express backend.
 The output build for the frontend is set inside the backend directory "/backend/dist".
 These build files are served once a user visits the home "/" route.
 Additional API endpoints are configured on the express server including retrieving the current theme, as well as generating a new one.